AN ESTABLISHED SAFETY PROFILE DEMONSTRATED ACROSS 2 TRIALS AND >400 NSCLC PATIENTS TREATED WITH KRAZATI® (adagrasib)1-3

 Withhold KRAZATI in patients with suspected ILD/pneumonitis and permanently discontinue KRAZATI if no other potential causes of ILD/pneumonitis are identified.

-FOR MORE INFORMATION ABOUT MONITORING AND MANAGEMENT, REFER TO THE KRAZATI PRESCRIBING INFORMATION AND THERAPY MANAGEMENT GUIDE.
+FOR MORE INFORMATION ABOUT MONITORING AND MANAGEMENT OF ARs, REFER TO THE KRAZATI PRESCRIBING INFORMATION AND THERAPY MANAGEMENT GUIDE.

 References:

 - Gadgeel SM, Jänne PA, Spira AI, et al. KRYSTAL-1: two-year follow-up of adagrasib (MRTX849) monotherapy in patients with advanced/metastatic KRASG12C-mutated NSCLC.
-Presented at World Conference on Lung Cancer; September 9-12, 2023; Singapore.
+Presented at: International Association for the Study of Lung Cancer 2023 World Conference on Lung Cancer; September 9-12, 2023; Singapore.

 - Zhang J, Johnson M, Barve M, et al. Practical guidance for the management of adverse events in patients with KRASG12C-mutated non-small cell lung cancer receiving adagrasib.
 Oncologist.
 2023;28(4):287-296.